golf Carts Unlimited

 There are 13 or 14 high amperage cables in a series drive.
 The high amperage passing from the battery pack to the motor goes through all 13 or 14 of these cables when you ask the cart to go.
 All of these cables and every component they are connected to need to be upgraded when putting in a larger speed control.

-My recommendations are based upon what I have learned from upgrading 5 to 6000 golf carts over the past decade.
-These upgrades were used everywhere from beachside parks to the Colorado Rockies.
+My recommendations are based upon what I have learned from upgrading thousands of golf carts.
+These upgrades were used everywhere from beach-side parks to the Colorado Rockies.
 Many of our customers enjoy hunting and off-road exploration with their golf carts.
 Most of these carts are lifted with big tires and seating for additional passengers or cargo boxes.
 This creates the ultimate challenge for a simple battery-powered golf cart.

-Many of these carts were also upgraded for neighborhood use where the need for speed is the call of the day.
+Many of these carts were also upgraded for neighborhood use where reliable transportation is needed.

 400 amps = 200 amp solenoid & 4g cables